 Chief Craig on the cover of a National Rifle Association publication in June 2014.

-The police chief known for espousing beliefs that have landed him on the cover of a publication produced by the National Rifle Association is at it again.
+The police chief known for expressing controversial views that once landed him on the cover of a National Rifle Association magazine is at it again.
 Detroit Police Chief James Craig now says he supports arming some teachers in the classroom.

 Craig took to the airwaves of WWJ-950